lidingxu/lidingxu.github.io/_pages/about.md

 - Cutting plane methods.
 - Applications in wireless networks and urban mobility problems.

-Most of my research are based on open-source software, and most of my codes are open-source.
+My research are mostly based on open-source software, and most of my codes are open-source.

 ## My background